- Bachelor’s degree from a regionally accredited institution in the U.S. (must be conferred prior to matriculation)

 - One semester of math (algebra or higher with trigonometry preferred) – 3 credit hours

-The program will begin accepting applications for the next cycle on February 1, 2014.
-The DPT program is committed to selecting applicants who have demonstrated academic success and strong critical thinking skills.
+The program will begin accepting applications for DPT 2015 on February 1, 2014 at 7:00 a.m.
+EST and will close on September 1, 2014 at 11:59 p.m.
+EST. The DPT program is committed to selecting applicants who have demonstrated academic success and strong critical thinking skills.
 In order to be an asset to the physical therapy profession, candidates should also possess integrity, compassion, empathy, flexibility, and the ability to multitask.
 The goals of the admissions process are:

 - To understand each applicant as a whole person;

 - To evaluate the applicant’s potential for success in the DPT program;

 - To assess the candidate’s commitment and aptitude as a future practicing physical therapist.